Legislative Assembly of New BrunswickMLA Bios - 58th Legislature

 Minister responsible for Aboriginal Affairs

-Minister responsible for the Economic and Social Inclusion Corporation
+Minister responsible for Poverty Reduction and the Economic and Social Inclusion Corporation

 Edward (Ed) Joseph Doherty was elected to the Legislative Assembly of New Brunswick in a by election on November 14, 2005, to fill a vacancy in the riding of Saint John Harbour.
 He has been active in the Liberal Party at both the provincial and federal levels for more than 30 years.
 He was reelected in the September 18, 2006, provincial election and was appointed Minister of Post-Secondary Education, Training and Labour and Minister responsible for Aboriginal Affairs Secretariat.
 On November 12, 2008, he was appointed Minister of Supply and Services.
 He was reelected to the Legislative Assembly on September 22, 2014, as the Member for Saint John Harbour.
 He was appointed Minister of Government Services, Minister responsible for Aboriginal Affairs and Minister responsible for the Economic and Social Inclusion Corporation.
 On October 1, 2015, he became Minister responsible for the newly established Crown corporation, Service New Brunswick.